lihanapple/-/README.md

-# share the list of company
+# share the list of companys